Programme Development Advisor

 General position summary:

-The purpose of this role is to contribute to diversification of funding from institutional donors through the development of relations with, and funding proposals to non-traditional humanitarian grants to complement PIN’s existing and significant humanitarian interventions inside Syria.
-This will enable PIN to be dynamic in its response, continuing to respond to the humanitarian needs where they are greatest but also seeking to demonstrate a more sustainable and long-lasting positive impact.
+The purpose of this role is to develop the country team specific sectoral capacities that will enable the country team to successfully transition to long-term development programming.
+These capacitates will in effect lead to the diversification of funding from institutional donors through the development of relations with, and funding proposals to non-traditional humanitarian grants to complement PIN’s existing and significant humanitarian interventions inside Syria.
+This will enable PIN to be dynamic in its response, continuing to respond to the humanitarian needs where they are greatest but also seeking to demonstrate a more sustainable and long-lasting positive impact, sustainability and regional resilience.

-The Programme Development Advisor (PDA) reports to the Programme Quality Director (PQD), who has overall management of cross-hub functions of Grants, MEAL and Accountability.
-The PDA will liaise closely with the Syria Grants Manager (managing ongoing grants and humanitarian donor proposals/reporting/relationships) and Area Directors (ADs – who manage the response at a hub level) and Hub level Programme Directors to ensure a coordinated approach.
+The Programme Development Advisor (PDA) reports to the Programme Development and Grants Coordinator (PDGC), who has overall management of cross-hub functions of Grants and MEAL.
+The PDA will liaise closely with the Syria Grants Manager (managing ongoing grants and humanitarian donor proposals/reporting/relationships) and Country Directors (CDs – who manage the response at a hub level) and Hub level Programme Directors to ensure a coordinated approach.
 The PDA will also need to work with colleagues in finance, HR and compliance when exploring new potential donors and funding mechanisms.

 Duties and Responsibilities:

-- Work with Programme Directors and Area Directors to identify contextual developments, programmatic needs and opportunities for intervention not covered by existing humanitarian donors
+- Work with Programme Directors and Country Directors to identify contextual developments, programmatic needs and opportunities for intervention not covered by existing humanitarian donors.

 - Conduct stakeholder analysis and donors mapping to identify prospective new donors with which to build relationships and seek funding.